cherenkevich/juno.sh/_posts/2019-07-11-juno-embedded-jupyter.markdown

 author: Alex Staravoitau
 ---

-Although Juno has been designed as a remote client, running Jupyter locally on your iPhone or iPad has always been an interesting opportunity.
-That's why over the last year I've been working on a new app, which is based on Juno, but doesn't need an external server to run: all computations happen locally, right on your iOS device.
+Although Juno Connect has been designed as a remote client, running Jupyter locally on your iPhone or iPad has always been an interesting opportunity.
+That's why over the last year I've been working on a new app, which is based on Juno Connect, but doesn't need an external server to run: all computations happen locally, right on your iOS device.
 I'm pleased to announce that this app is now in open beta!
 <!--more-->

 #### Features